neoforged/Documentation/docs/gui/screens.md

 Elements with no specified `scissorArea` will always be rendered first, followed by the top Y, the bottom Y, the left X, and finally the right X. If the `scissorArea` for two elements match, the sort key of the `pipeline` (via `RenderPipeline#getSortKey`) will be used.
 The sort key is based on the order that the `RenderPipeline`s are built in, which in vanilla is the classloading of static constants within `RenderPipelines`.
 If the sort keys match, then the `textureSetup` is used.
 Elements with no specified `textureSetup` are ordered first, followed by the sort key (via `TextureSetup#getSortKey`) of texture elements.

 :::warning
-On a technical level, element ordering is not deterministic.
+On a technical level, element ordering is not deterministic due to the `RenderPipeline` and `TextureSetup`.
+This is because the goal of sorting is not determinism, but rather to render the elements with the least amount of pipeline and texture switches possible.

-Between game runs, mods with custom element render states may create their `RenderPipeline`s before the vanilla class is loaded.
-As such, pipelines should be created during the `RegisterRenderPipelinesEvent` on the mod event bus, even if they are not registered for precompilation.

-Between client ticks, the `TextureSetup` provided will have a different hash code if one of the textures are present.
-This is because the stored `GpuTextureView` does not implement `hashCode`, instead using the system identity code.
-Depending on what the `hashCode` flag is set to, the generated hash code may be randomly generated.
-This is the case for the default flag value.
 :::

 ## Methods in `GuiGraphics`